ianmoran11/tidyABS/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

+**Warning: tidyABS is in early development.
+Please use for experimentation only.**

 ## Overview

 The tidyABS package converts ABS excel tables to tidy data frames.
 It